What is a paywall?

 Best fit: Content creators that need a service that handles all the tech

 Looking for a turnkey WordPress based solution?
-Accelerate is a new offering from Leaky Paywall that sets up or migrates your existing website into a fully managed platform.
-The platform is still 100% WordPress and open source and is charged month to month.
-Check it out here.
+Paywall Project sets up or migrates your existing website into a fully managed platform.
+The platform is still 100% WordPress and open source.

 How to setup a WordPress paywall for free